MotifyMusicGroup/Motify/doc/README.md

-Toran Core
+Motify Core
 =====================

 Setup
 ---------------------
-[Toran Core](https://Toran.com) is the original TNX client and it builds the backbone of the network.
-However, it downloads and stores the entire history of TNX transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Motify Core](https://Motify.com) is the original MDFY client and it builds the backbone of the network.
+However, it downloads and stores the entire history of MDFY transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run TNX on your native platform.
+The following are some helpful notes on how to run MDFY on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/TNX-qt (GUI, 32-bit) or bin/32/TNXd (headless, 32-bit)
+- bin/32/MDFY-qt (GUI, 32-bit) or bin/32/MDFYd (headless, 32-bit)
-- bin/64/TNX-qt (GUI, 64-bit) or bin/64/TNXd (headless, 64-bit)
+- bin/64/MDFY-qt (GUI, 64-bit) or bin/64/MDFYd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run TNX-qt.exe.
+Unpack the files into a directory, and then run MDFY-qt.exe.

 ### OSX

-Drag TNX-Qt to your applications folder, and then run TNX-Qt.
+Drag MDFY-Qt to your applications folder, and then run MDFY-Qt.

 ### Need Help?

-* Join our Discord server [Discord Server](https://discord.Toran.com)
+* Join our Discord server [Discord Server](https://discord.Motify.com)

 Building
 ---------------------
-The following are developer notes on how to build TNX on your native platform.
+The following are developer notes on how to build MDFY on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)